I curate, coordinate, and craft experiences that feel right.

 >

-I wanted a way to instill a bit more of an experience into digital listening.
-How could a shuffled playlist better convey the mood or atmosphere of an album when a song from it comes on?
-The designer in me wanted to explore this visually, and since there's also a lot of intention the album artwork, I figured leaning into that was a good place to start.
+I wanted to bring a bit of that experience into digital listening.
+How could a shuffled playlist better carry the mood or atmosphere of an album when one of its songs comes on?
+The designer in me wanted to explore this visually, and since album artwork carries just as much intention, it felt like the perfect place to start.

 I wrote a simple python script to paint my smart bulbs with the palette of the album artwork.
 It tracks the currently playing song on Spotify, extracts a number of the most dominant colours from the cover, and sends the list of them at random to different lights - fading them in subtly as the next song comes on.
 Any highly distinctive colour (like a sliver of bright blue in the illustration, or a title in bright green against a monochrome background) gets sent to a dedicated 'highlight' bulb, so there's always an accent.